AuScope/metarecogen/CONFIG.md

 **'\<params>'** are detailed in the sections below

+NB: These parameters are reflected in the 'write_record' function for each kind of 'Extractor' class

 ### Parameters for 'PDF' method

-This method uses a PDF report file as a source of metadata
+This method uses a PDF report file as a source of metadata, all parameters are mandatory

 **name** - model name

-**model_endpath** - path in geomodels website, used to gather additional metadata
+**model_endpath** - part of the URL of this model in geomodels website, used to output path to model in metadata

 **pdf_file** - path to PDF file

+**pdf_url**  - URL to PDF file

 **organisation** - name of organisation

 **title** - title of metadata record

-**cutoff** - tolerance for non-text in the PDF file set to between 1000 and 3000
+**cutoff** - tolerance for non-text in the PDF file, used to exclude pages with a small amount of valid text, set to between 1000 and 3000

 ### Parameters for 'CKAN' method